robnagler/robnagler.github.io/_posts/2010-05-02-BookReview-A-Users-Guide-to-the-Brain.md

 ---
 layout: post
-title: "BookReview: A User's Guide to the Brain: Perception, Attention, and the Four Theatres of the Brain"
+title: "BookNotes: A User's Guide to the Brain: Perception, Attention, and the Four Theatres of the Brain"
 date: 2010-05-02T12:00:00Z
 ---
 By John J. Ratey, Vintage, January 8, 2002, 978-0375701078